Disabled Children and Young People Direct Payments

 The Protection of Children Act 1999 enables a person considering employing someone to care for their children, or a disabled 16 or 17 year old who is considering employing someone themselves, to ask the Local Authority to carry out a check to determine that the proposed employee is a suitable person to work with children.
 When a person with parental responsibility, or the young person, requests such a check, the Local Authority has a duty to comply.

-Kent Specialist Children’s Services policy is that everyone working with children should have a current DBS check.
+Kent County Councils policy is that everyone working with children should have a current DBS check.
 Parents/carers/young people should be advised that a DBS check should be carried out in respect of the person they plan to recruit to care for the child/young person, as without this the Direct Payment will not be agreed.
 It is preferable if the employment of a Personal Assistant can wait until DBS clearance is received (providing this is appropriate), as it avoids actions being taken to terminate employment if the DBS check is unsatisfactory.

 If a DBS check has been requested but has not been received by the time the Personal Assistant (PA) is required to start work, the parent/carer/young person should be advised that the PA should not be left alone with the child/young person they are providing care for, until DBS clearance is received.
 Disclosure and Barring Service checks should be updated every 3 years.